cleverguy25/react-treeviewselect/README.md

 # react-treeviewselect
-A react based select control where the drop down is a tr ee view.
+A react based select control where the drop down is a tree view.